huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_cluster.md

   * `kube_config_raw` - Raw Kubernetes config to be used by kubectl and other compatible tools.

+## Timeouts
+This resource provides the following timeouts configuration options:
+- `create` - Default is 30 minute.
+- `delete` - Default is 30 minute.

 ## Import

  Cluster can be imported using the cluster id, e.g.